HMS Cavalier (R73): Service history

-After commissioning she joined the 6th Destroyer Flotilla, part of the Home Fleet, and took part in a number of operations off Norway.
+After commissioning, she joined the 6th Destroyer Flotilla, part of the Home Fleet, and took part in a number of operations off Norway.
 Most notably in February 1945 she was despatched with the destroyers Myngs and Scorpion to reinforce a convoy from the Kola Inlet in Russia, which had suffered attacks from enemy aircraft and U-boats, and had subsequently been scattered by a violent storm.
-She and the other escorts reformed the convoy, and returned to Britain with the loss of only three of the thirty-four ships.
+She and the other escorts reformed the convoy, and returned to Britain with the loss of only three of the 34 ships.
 This action earned Cavalier a battle honour.

-Later in 1945 Cavalier was despatched to the Far East, where she provided naval gunfire support during the Battle of Surabaya.
-In February 1946 she went to Bombay to help quell the Royal Indian Navy Mutiny.
+Later in 1945, Cavalier was despatched to the Far East, where she provided naval gunfire support during the Battle of Surabaya.
+In February 1946, she went to Bombay to help quell the Royal Indian Navy Mutiny.
 After some time in the British Pacific Fleet she was paid off in May 1946 and was placed in reserve at Portsmouth.

-From 1955 to 1957, Cavalier was modernised at Thornycroft's Woolston, Southampton shipyard, with the modernisation including removing some of her torpedo tubes and a 4.5-inch gun in favour of two Squid anti-submarine mortars.
+From 1955 to 1957, Cavalier was modernised at Thornycroft's Woolston, Southampton shipyard, removing some of her torpedo tubes and a 4.5-inch gun in favour of two Squid anti-submarine mortars.
 She recommissioned on 16 June 1957, replacing Comus in the 8th Destroyer Squadron in Singapore.
 From March to April 1958, Cavalier took part in the Operation Grapple, the British nuclear weapon tests at Malden Island and Kiritimati.
 In August 1959, Cavalier was ordered to the important RAF base at Gan Island in the Maldives in response to civil unrest, remaining there until relieved by sister ship Caprice on 29 August.
-In December 1962 she transported 180 troops from Singapore to Brunei to help suppress a rebellion that became part of the Indonesia-Malaysia Confrontation.
+In December 1962, she transported 180 troops from Singapore to Brunei to help suppress a rebellion that became part of the Indonesia-Malaysia Confrontation.

 After disembarking the troops she remained in Brunei as a communications centre for several days until other Royal Navy ships arrived to relieve her.
 On 21 May 1964, Cavalier was being towed by the tug RFA Reward to Gibraltar for refit when she was in collision with the Liberian tanker Burgan, about 35 nmi south-west of Brighton.
 Cavalier's bows were badly damaged, while one of Burgan's crew suffered head injuries and had to be airlifted to hospital.
 Cavalier underwent temporary repairs at Portsmouth before being fitted with a new bow at Devonport.
 She finally underwent the planned refit at Gibraltar from August 1964 to April 1966.